HIRING STATUS: ACCEPTING APPLICATIONS

-ACCEEPTING APPLICATIONS to build our pool of potential applicants for the position of Public Safety Officer.
+ACCEPTING APPLICATIONS to build our pool of potential applicants for the position of Public Safety Officer.
 We urge female candidates to apply.
 Applicants may be found below or contact us to request a paper version.
-We are accepting applications for hire until Friday, September 18, 2015.
-Testing for the position will be held on Monday, September 21, 2015.
+All applications will remain on file for one year.

 Administrative Services Specialist